 - Extended installment agreement

 The IRS Fresh Start Initiative also provides relief from tax liens and penalties for qualifying taxpayers.
-Taxpayers with outstanding debts will not qualify for relief automatically, so it is important to understand the requirements of each program and how the application process works.
+Taxpayers with outstanding debts will not automatically qualify for relief.
+So it is important to understand each program’s requirements and how the application process works.

 Offer in Compromise

-Offers in Compromise have been available to taxpayers for decades, but the Fresh Start Initiative changed the way this tax relief option works.
+Offers in Compromise have been available to taxpayers for decades.
+But, the Fresh Start Initiative changed how this tax relief option works.

 The Fresh Start Initiative eliminated the dollar limitation imposed on taxpayers requesting an Offer in Compromise.
-This initiative also increased allowable living expenses and changed the way applicants’ financial situations were analyzed in order to make this program more accessible for a larger number of taxpayers with outstanding tax debts.
+This initiative also increased allowable living expenses and changed the way applicants’ financial situations were analyzed to make this program more accessible for many taxpayers with outstanding tax debts.

 In the past, the IRS would consider at least four years of potential income when determining whether to accept a taxpayer’s offer.
 Under the Fresh Start Initiative, only the next one to two years’ income will be considered.
 The Fresh Start Initiative also simplified this program for the convenience of taxpayers.